viters/docs/cookbook/data-models/build-a-content-hierarchy.md

 In Directus, there is a special O2M [alias field](/getting-started/glossary.html#alias) called Tree View, which makes it easier to create and manage this type of recursive relationship.

-For this recipe, we'll use Tree View to build a simple content hierarchy for documentation.
+For this recipe, we'll use Tree View to build a simple content hierarchy for documentation:

 - `App Overview`
 - `Configuration`